-You may not make major changes to your presentation’s direction or format once it has been accepted; the proposal that you entered is the one that the board approved.
-If you wish to make substantial changes to your presentation, and it is earlier than May 9, 2016 please write us to withdraw your existing presentation, and then create a new one through the submissions system.
+You may not make major changes to your presentation’s direction or format once it has been given to the vetting board; the proposal that you entered is the one that the board reviewed.
+If you wish to make substantial changes to your presentation, and it is earlier than May 8, 2017, please write us to withdraw your existing presentation, and then create a new one through the submissions system.

 Can I request a specific day and time for my presentation?